soltesz-lab/ca3_biophysical/README.md

 This repository contains a biophysical computational model of a simplified microcircuit of CA3, a hippocampal brain region associated with memory formation.
+Results obtained with this model are reported in the paper:

+> Inhibitory plasticity supports replay generalization in the
+> hippocampus.
+Zhenrui Liao, Satoshi Terada, Ivan Georgiev Raikov,
+> Darian Hadjiabadi, Ivan Soltesz, Attila Losonczy.
+Nat Neurosci 2024.

 During online training, the pyramidal cells in the model receive grid spatially-structured place and grid input and form spatial receptive fields after several simulated laps on a virtual linear track.
 A fraction of pyramidal cells receive sensory cue input at a randomly selected location during each lap.
 During the simulated offline period, the pyramidal cells in the model receive random input and undergo epochs of spontaneously sequential activity resembles, consistent with spontaneous memory replay.
 During these replay-like events, cue cells are suppressed and overall place and cue cell firing is significantly negatively correlated.
 This model shows that inhibitory plasticity is both sufficient and necessary for cue cell suppression during replay events, and suggests a possible mechanism for spatial map formation that is robust to distractor sensory inputs.

 ## Prerequisites